ibm-cloud-docs/databases-for-postgresql/howto-read-replica.md

 ### Checking Replication Status
 {: #checking-replication-status}

-Replication status is not automatically monitored, you must monitor replication.
+You must monitor replication as replication status is not automatically monitored.

 You can check the replication status of a read-only replica with `psql`, but only from its leader.
 [Connect to the leader deployment with `psql`](/docs/databases-for-postgresql?topic=databases-for-postgresql-connecting-psql) using the [admin credentials](/docs/databases-for-postgresql?topic=databases-for-postgresql-user-management#the-admin-user).
 Once you are connected run either,
 - For PostgreSQL version 10 and above `SELECT * from pg_stat_replication;`.